WRABNESS PARISH COUNCIL

 Outline planning permission: 18 Dwellings and provision of 0.2 ha village green with all matters reserved, land south of Station Road (next to the Village Hall), Wrabness (reference: 15/01737/OUT).

 Tendring District Council Planning Committee resolved at their meeting on Tuesday 22nd March 2016 to grant outline planning permission for the development subject to conditions and legal agreement.
 Details of the outline planning permission can be viewed on the Tendring District Council website www.tendringdc.gov.uk or by visiting the District Council Office at Weeley.

 Theft - Be Alert

-During 2016 there have been a series of break ins and vandalism at Wrabness
+During 2016 there were a series of break ins and vandalism at Wrabness

 If you see anything suspicious note the details and contact the Police on 101.